DRINKING AFTER ORAL SURGERY – WISDOM TEETH & DENTAL IMPLANTS

 ALCOHOL

-Having a tooth extracted or implant placed is an experience no one really looks forward to, especially during the summertime when people are having barbecues, parties and celebrations, all of which typically have alcohol in the mix.
-A common question we get is how long one should wait to have an alcoholic beverage after having had oral surgery done.
+Having a tooth extracted or an implant placed is an experience no one really looks forward to, especially during the summertime, when people are having barbecues, parties, and celebrations, all of which typically involve alcohol.
+A common question we get is how long one should wait to have an alcoholic beverage after having had oral surgery.
 It is recommended to wait at least 48 hours before resuming alcohol consumption.
 After surgery, especially for the first 24 hours, it is advised that you take this opportunity to relax and recover.
-If you’ve just had an extraction done, especially wisdom teeth, resting will help you develop blood clots thoroughly, allowing the bleeding to stop and preventing dry sockets from occurring.
+If you’ve just had an extraction, especially of wisdom teeth, resting will help form blood clots, allowing the bleeding to stop and preventing dry sockets.

 Additionally, you will more than likely be prescribed pain medications after your oral surgery treatment.
 This could be in the form of Norco, Percocet, Vicodin, Tylenol with Codeine or ibuprofen.
 Consuming beer, wine, or spirits while under the influence of pain medications can be very dangerous and can result in liver failure, impaired motor function, dizziness and overdose.